gillet-thomas/NeuroViT/README.md

   - ADNI (Alzheimer’s Disease Neuroimaging Initiative) in both 3D and 4D
   - In-house Pain fMRI dataset in 3D on the timepoints
 - **Explainability tools**:
-  - Grad-CAM / LayerCAM / GradCAM-EW for 3D ResNet
   - G3DViT for 3D ViT Grad-CAM visualizations
+  - pytorch_grad_cam Grad-CAM / LayerCAM / GradCAM-EW for 3D ResNet
-  - SHAP and Captum integration for feature-level interpretability
+  - SHAP and Captum for 3D ResNet

 ---